 Let’s use the character trait of Courageous.
 To me, being courageous is doing your best and standing on your truthful values, even though you are scared out of your mind.
-It takes courage to be the only one who doesn’t go the way of your “so-called” friends.
-It takes courage to say no to a boss who tries to get you to do something wrong.
-It takes courage to want to live instead of attempting to harm or kill yourself.
-It takes courage to make decisions to get help.
+It takes courage to be the only one who doesn’t go the way of your “so-called” friends or peers.
+It takes courage to say no to a boss who tries to get you involved in unfair practices.
+It is an act of courage to keep living instead of attempting to harm or kill yourself.
+It takes courage to ask for help.
 Courage is a big word and a mighty item to use as our strength.
 God told Joshua to be Strong and Courageous, which is an example of a character trait that, if we live by, will cause us to be stable.
 We are not courageous because we do courageous things; We do courageous things because we are courageous.
-There is not a day that goes by that you are not courageous.
-Our character isn’t based on what we do but is innate within us based on what we were taught and what We have learned and based on life experiences.
-So, we go through life choosing the character for us or the items in life that we want to compromise.
+Our character isn’t wholly based on what we do but is innate within us based on what we were taught, what we learned, and our life experiences.
+So, all of us go through life choosing the character traits we want for us as well as the things in life that we’re willing to compromise.
 Woe unto those who settle down to doing the opposite of our strength, our values, and our character.
 When there is no resistance, the ‘other guy’, the opposite of our strengths, will win.
-That ‘other guy’ would be things like: Can’t Get It Right, Guilty, Not Good Enough, Unlovable, Never Safe, Can’t Trust, Why Me, Abandoned, Alone.
+That ‘other guy’ takes the shape of beliefs like Can’t Get It Right, Guilty, Not Good Enough, Unlovable, Never Safe, Can’t Trust, Why Me, Abandoned, Alone.
 There are more items we can add to this list.
 Often folks believe that they are what they ‘feel’.
 If you feel like an idiot, it must mean you are an idiot.
 If you feel angry, it must mean you’ve been mistreated.
 If you feel scared, you must be in danger.
 And this list goes on.
 Choosing to live life by how you feel can be problematic.
 Our feelings were never created to be our decision-makers.
 Our feelings are there to respond/react to daily items that happen to us in the present.
-When we reminisce on our past, it can illicit feelings, but they bring feelings that were already experienced at the time of that historic event.
+The Latin word for emotion, emotere, literally means "energy in motion".
+Our emotions are only there to be felt as sensations of energy moving through the body, such as tension or expansion.
+They are fluid resources that should be felt and released, not repressed or ruminated upon.
+When we reminisce on our past, it can illicit feelings, but they bring feelings that were already experienced at the time of that event.
 In other words, when we feel it is because of something that JUST happened.
-When we bring the past in as a focus or focus on the future and attach to the feelings, We may intensify anger, anxiety, depression, etc.
+When we bring the past or future in as a focus and attach them to the feelings, we may intensify or extend anger, anxiety, and depression for longer than we need to.